 Like many photographers, the joy of watching a print develop in a processing tray is the magic that put me on the path to a lifetime of photography.
 The first photograph I ever took, was using black & white film with a 126 Kodak Instamatic cartridge camera.
 You know, the ones that use those four-sided flash cubes (go ahead, search the www for “GE Flashcubes”).
 Naturally, photography traveled with me throughout my teen years.

 in my early 20s, I found work as a professional camera salesperson, selling small cameras, accessories & film.
 This is where I learned to teach the art of photography to the general public.
 Ten years of preaching & teaching people how to use a camera.
 Explaining the science of ASA/ISO, aperture, shutter speed, F-stops, etc.

 After camera sales, I began working at a NYC in-house advertising studio.
 Shooting, and perfecting studio lighting techniques in still-life photography.
-These were some great years of continued learning.
-It coincides with the period of time where digital photography in commercial studios was beginning to take shape.
+These were some great years of immense learning.
+Coinciding with the period of time where digital photography in commercial studios was growing and gaining its foothold.

-Subsequent to working the commercial studio, I began exploring long-term fine art photographic projects.
+Subsequent to working the advertising studio, I began exploring long-term fine art photographic projects.
 Seeing the world’s people.
 Exploring the who, what, where, why, and how of human nature.
 The projects include: "Harlem Nocturnal", "Coney Island House", and "Theory Over Time"

 En Foco Touring Gallery